chryptokunalite/phase-0-completing-assignments-codegrade/README.md

 All assignments are hosted on GitHub.
 In order to work on them, however, you will need to complete work on your local machine.
-Once you're done, you will submit your assignment to Canvas using a platform called CodeGrade.

-The general process is:
+Once you're done, you will submit your assignment to Canvas using a platform called e The general process is:

 - Click the GitHub logo button (the 'OctoCat') in Canvas; we will show you